hcpl/serde_mtproto/README.md

 - [Setting up `#[derive(Serialize, Deserialize)]`](https://serde.rs/codegen.html)

 Supports Rust 1.17 and newer.
-Older versions may work, but not guaranteed to.
+Older versions may work, but are not guaranteed to.

 ## Changelog